 Amongst the Titanic memorials in her birthplace, the city of Belfast, are a growing number of recent public sculptures.
 Through the imagination and creativity of the sculptors the story of the Titanic, and her memory, is captured in unique public art installations.
-One of the largest in Belfast is the 'Kit', located on the quayside of Abercorn Basin, now known as Belfast Harbour Marina since 2009.
-The 'Kit' cost £200,000 to produce, funded jointly by the Titanic Quarter and Arts and Business NI.
+Standing in front of the Dr Pitt Memorial Park on the Newtownards Road in the east of the city is the 'Titanic Yardmen 401' sculpture.

 The sculpture remembers the men of the Harland and Wolff shipyard, especially those who built the Titanic.
 Over the decades of shipbuilding at the Belfast yard many of the men would have worshipped at the Westbourne Presbyterian Church (known locally as the 'Shipyard Church'), standing opposite the sculpture on the south side of Newtownards Road.